ubports/docs.ubports.com/appdev/guides/contenthub.rst

 Sharing
 ^^^^^^^

 Similarly, tapping on the share icon will allow us to send the saved game through Telegram to ourselves (`see the Webapp Creator Import Page source code <https://gitlab.com/cibersheep/webapp-creator/blob/master/webapp-creator/app/ImportPage.qml#L38>`_).
+Sharing is similar to exporting, except the destination app may share the content externally (for example, over Telegram or text message).

 .. code:: qml